mariaega11/acronym_disambiguation_tfm/README.md

-# TFM: Acronym Disambiguation in Healthcare Spanish Literature
+# TFM: Acronym Disambiguation in Biomedical Spanish Literature

 The following repository contains the code developed for IA Avanzada Master'thesis (UNED).

-The objetive is disambiguate acronyms founded in healthcare spanish texts.
+The objetive is disambiguate acronyms founded in biomedical spanish texts.

 Code is divided in three folders:
 - **data**: All the data is stored in this folder.